Welcome to our community space

 Sangha on tour

-Three of our sangha members are spending three weeks in March 2017 backpacking around the Buddhist pilgrimage sites of northern India.
+Three of our sangha members recently spent three weeks backpacking around the Buddhist pilgrimage sites of northern India.

-This might not seem remarkable but their blog should prove to be interesting because Viera, Sue and Gill (pictured left) are all ladies ‘of a certain age’ and not used to roughing it!
+This might not seem remarkable but Viera, Sue and Gill (pictured left) are all ladies ‘of a certain age’ and not used to roughing it!

 One of our newer community members, Judy Whitehouse, speaks about her experiences of coming along to Kagyu Ling: First impressions.

 One of our co-ordinators, Jonathan MacAskill, attended last autumn’s European Buddhist Union conference in Vienna.
 Read Jonathan’s blog from Vienna

 He also blogged from a visit last summer to Dhagpo Kagyu Ling, the European seat of His Holiness Karmapa Trinley Thaye Dorje in the Dordogne.
 Read Jonathan’s blog from France.

 Another of our members, John Rowan, helps organise an annual Manchester Buddhist Convention at the University.
 This sees Buddhists from across the north west come together for a series of workshops to learn more about one another’s approaches and to practice together.

 Our Chester meditation group played host in 2016 to a visitor from Thailand who taught us a great deal about the Theravada tradition of Buddhism practiced there.
 Read more about the visit

 Our annual summer school takes place at our retreat centre, Changlochen, in the Dordogne region of southern France.
 This is an opportunity for members of the wider Dechen sangha to spend a week together listening to Lama Jampa Thaye teach, followed by a week’s group retreat.